EFlame01/Guardians-of-RPG/README.md

     * WellData
     * WellDataContainer
 ## Section 1: How Code is Organized
-The code is organized into 2 parts: The GofRPG base code and the Game Design code.
-GofRPG base code holds the core mechanics of Guardians of RPG.
+The code is organized into 2 folders: The GofRPG Base Code and the Game Design code.
+* GofRPG Base Code is the folder that holds the core mechanics of the Guardians of RPG.
+* Game Design is the folder that houses the files that interact specifically with the Unity game engine.

+In other words, There is an order of levels in which the code directly interacts with the user:
+> GofRPG Base Code folder >> Game Design folder>> Unity Engine >> User

+To learn more about a specific part, you may either explore section 2 for the base code, or section 3 for the game design code.
 ## Section 2: GofRPG Base Code
+### Chapter 1: Character
+In Guardians of RPG, a Character is a specialized NPC with attributes that make them able to battle, use items, and more.
+The following chapter will discuss the different types of Character classes in the base code.
+#### Character
+#### Player
 ## Section 3: Game Design